-The Public Accounts Committee has today criticised government departments for being too slow in their practical preparations, and Whitehall’s tight-lipped approach means business could end up further behind.
+The Public Accounts Committee has today criticised government departments for being too slow in their practical preparations, and Whitehall’s tight-lipped approach means the same could be true for business too.

 The UK Government is preparing for no deal and many UK businesses have contingency plans of their own.
 But we have yet to see any formal communication or guidance from government to business that details what that scenario would look like - and how the Government plans to handle it.

-Business is still waiting for answers to big questions like how the UK will treat imports from the EU, let alone more detailed technical questions like the kind of labelling UK baby food manufacturers will need to use after Brexit.
+Business is still waiting for answers to big questions such as how the UK will treat imports from the EU, let alone more detailed technical questions such as the kind of labelling UK baby-food manufacturers will need to use after Brexit.

 None of that detail is addressed in the only public guidance to business the Government has published so far – a bland open letter from David Davis, Philip Hammond and Greg Clark holding out continuity through the yet-to-be-agreed transition period.